negiutsav9/negiutsav9/README.md

 - 👋 Hi, I’m @negiutsav9
 - 👀 I’m interested in Software Development, Machine Learning and AI
 - 🌱 I’m currently learning Computer Science and Computer Engineering at UW-Madison
-- 💞️ I’m looking to collaborate on JavaScript Projects and Data Modelling
+- 💞️ I’m looking to collaborate on projects based on C, C++, Java and Python
 - 📫 How to reach me on my email: unegi@wisc.edu

 <!---